martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 \bottomrule
 \end{longtable}

-#### Discussion of results

-Our results suggest that the proposed method contributes to resolve some of the limitations associated with using the plot as unit of UMM analysis.
-However, the picture resulting from testing the similarity between cadastral plots and MCs is rather complex.
-Notably, the significance of similarity between plots and MCs varies considerably depending on the morphometric character selected: this is generally high for all Intensity characters (*Frequency, CAR*, whilst Shape characters (*Rectangularity, Circular Compactness, Shape Index*, and *Fractal Dimension*) report a comparatively poorer performance and a higher deviation.
-This means that if, for several of the morphometric characters assessed, MT is able to retain plot-level information which is comparable to that provided by the cadastral layer, for other characters MCs are less efficient proxies of plots and capture comparatively different information.

-It is also evident that the similarity of datasets is higher across all measured characters for single-building plots compared to multi-building plots.
-Considering that the former ones are predominantly found in pre-industrial urban tissues while the latter are more typical of modern and contemporary development, it is suggested that MT might be a *better proxy* of plots in the context of traditional fabrics than it is in modernist and contemporary ones.

-Overall, there appears to be substantial scope for the MC to be utilised as basic unit of UMM analysis, given its ability to capture meaningful patterns of urban form at the plot scale, the degree of reliability and universality of the underlying method and the wide accessibility of the data required to generate it.
-Indeed, while the recognition of plots can be very troublesome and resource intensive, morphological tessellation is consistent throughout, since it is only based on building footprint information which is equally present in all kinds of urban areas.
-Moreover, by using morphological tessellation instead of traditional methods relying on buildings, street networks and plots, data dependency is reduced by a third as the tessellation is generated from the building layer alone.

-#### Limits of morphological tessellation
-Whilst MT and MC appear to be promising new addition to the tools available for UMM applications, a first limit of this work is that the cadastral parcels in Zurich, which we have loosely treated as ‘plots’, are solely based on land-ownership.
-That causes discrepancy between the generated tessellation and the cadastral layer which includes multi-building plots.
-However, as only 21% of plots are affected and results are reported for both groups, we believe that the presented method is robust enough to provide relevant results.
-Second, whilst it is true that a MT can be generated directly from a building layer alone, it cannot be created from any building layer, as this needs to comply to certain quality requirements.
-Notably, since the method sees every feature of GIS layer as an individual input for tessellation, it is important not to have buildings composed of multiple features each representing, for example, different heights or different parts of the same (as in the case of British Ordnance Survey).
-Similarly, it is important not to have different independent buildings collapsed into a single simplified feature (as in the case of vast portions of Open Street Maps).

 ### test tessellation contiguity as aggregation
 _ISUF_
 At the small scale, we studied how five urban types in Prague are represented by the four methods of aggregation.
 The Old Town, a tissue of a medieval origin which has grown organically, shows few differences between the four methods, with slightly larger footprints of aggregations defined by Euclidean distance and a morphological tessellation topology at both 200 (figure \ref{fig:200m}a) and 400 (figure \ref{fig:400m}a) metres distances.
 Numerically, the difference is clear, but for pattern-detection this difference is not substantial, suggesting that all methods are relatively equal in this tissue for both 200 and 400 metres (and equivalents).
 Differences might be explained by the high granularity of the tissue, with many elements on a relatively small area (the reason for KNN being the smallest) and complex configuration amongst them (buildings have many neighbours, expressed by more extensive topological-based aggregation).